 At a glance

-- Certification schemes will be a way to comply with the GDPR and enhance your transparency.
+- Certification is a way to demonstrate your compliance with the GDPR and enhance transparency.

-- Certification schemes should reflect the needs of micro, small and medium sized enterprises.
+- Certification criteria should reflect the needs of small and medium sized enterprises.

-- Signing up to a certification scheme is voluntary.
-However, if there is an approved certification scheme that covers your processing activity, you may wish to consider working towards it.
-It can help you demonstrate compliance to the regulator, the public and in your business to business relationships.
+- Applying for certification is voluntary.
+However, if there is an approved certification scheme that covers your processing activity, you may wish to consider having your processing activities certified as it can help you demonstrate compliance to the regulator, the public and in your business to business relationships.

 - Who is responsible for certification?